Georgia Lottery: Fantasy 5

-Jumbo Bucks Lotto is a twice-weekly game (Mondays and Thursdays) that draws 6 of 47 numbers.
-Games are $1 per play.
-Jackpots begin at $1,000,000 and increase if there's no jackpot winner.
-Jumbo Bucks Lotto also has a Ca$h Match option for an additional $1 per game.
-Matching the ticket's Jumbo Bucks Lotto numbers to any of the 'Ca$h Match' numbers within the ticket wins a cash prize.
-The Ca$h Match option can be won up to five times on each ticket.
-Additionally, each Ca$h Match purchase includes a Multiplier that automatically prints on the player's ticket.
-The Multiplier increases the player's Ca$h Match winnings up to 10 times(1X, 2X, 3X, 4X, 5X, or 10X).
-The Multiplier applies to Ca$h Match winnings only and does not apply to Jumbo Bucks LOTTO draw winnings.
-Jumbo Bucks Lotto has been played since early 2015.

 Keno

 Keno is played every four minutes at many lottery retailers.
 Twenty numbers from 1 through 80 are selected and displayed on a monitor.
 Players choose 1 to 10 numbers.
 Keno has a multiplier option, for an extra $1 per play, that multiplies prizes by 1x, 2x, 3x, 5x or 10x.

 Multi-jurisdictional games

 Cash4Life

 Georgia joined Cash4Life on August 29, 2016.
 (The game is also available in Florida, Indiana, Maryland, New Jersey, New York, Pennsylvania, Tennessee, and Virginia.)

 Players choose 5 of 60 numbers in one field, and 1 of 4 green "Cash Ball" numbers in the second field.
-Live drawings are held on Monday and Thursday evenings at 9pm Eastern Time on Livestream.
+Live drawings are held on Monday and Thursday evenings at 9 pm Eastern Time on Livestream.
 The top prize (win or share) $1,000-per-day-for-life.
 The second prize is $1,000-per-week-for-life.
 Unlike the former multi-state draw game Win for Life (see below), winners of a "lifetime" prize can choose cash in lieu of the lifetime annuity.